easy-djs/easy-djs/README.md

 ### action:

 ```
-{action: {kick/ban: "firstMention"}}
+{action: {kick/ban: "firstUserMention"}}
 ```

 kick/ban should the action be kicking or banning

-"firstMention" who should the action be completed on
+"firstUserMention" who should the action be completed on

 ## Options

-firstMention
+firstUserMention

 ### noMention: